 If I’m totally honest with you – I’ve found it, and still am finding it extremely difficult to settle back into London life again.
-To a stance, my life went from 100 to 0 real quick.

 I am going to be entirely honest with you, and tell you.. it wasn’t easy, but every second was worth it.

 The mosquito bites, sickness, sun burns, food poisoning, sprained limbs, missed flights, and near death experiences – but none of these could dampen the memories and experiences I have collected during my time in Southeast Asia.